Nicolas Bentley: Early career

 Nicholas Clerihew Bentley was born on 14 June 1907 at Highgate in London.
 He was educated at University College School, which he left at the age of 17, having decided that his academic abilities would not take him to university.
 He then enrolled at Heatherleys School of Fine Art, a prestigious private college, but left after a few months.
 After leaving Heatherley's, Bentley worked without pay as a clown in a circus.
 When this job ended, he was a film extra; and during the General Strike of 1926 he worked on the London Underground.

 Professional illustration

-It was at this time that Bentley sold his first drawing to his godfather, G. K. Chesterton.
+Bentley later sold his first drawing to his godfather, G. K. Chesterton.
 He had a commission to draw illustrations for a trade newspaper called Man and his clothes in 1928, and his first regular job as an illustrator was in the publicity department of Shell.
 Bentley worked for Shell for three years, but disliked working in advertising.
 In 1930, Hilaire Belloc (who was a friend of his father) invited him to illustrate his book New Cautionary Tales.
 The good critical reception of this book and its illustrations allowed him to go freelance.